LogoLogo

 The Requirements Module in Rollup is designed to help you capture, manage, and trace requirements throughout the project lifecycle.
 This module ensures that all stakeholder needs and system specifications are documented and linked to relevant models and tests, facilitating comprehensive requirements management and traceability.

-• You can write requirements in Rollup.
+• You can write requirements in Rollup

 • Requirements can be nested with headings

-• Requirements can be linkd
+• Requirements can be linked

 Use Cases